jesusvillota/TA_Time_Series_Methods/README.md

 5. **Beyond second moments**: extreme values, copulas, and nonlinear dependence

 ## Repository Structure

+> **Note:** This documentation only includes files and directories that are tracked in git (non-gitignored).
+Some directories like `archive/`, `session2/`, and other development materials are excluded from version control.

 ```
 TA_Time_Series_Methods/
 ├── README.md                          # This file